DanteDEVS/slapperFIX/README.md

-# slapperFIX
+# slapper
-i fixed slapper plugin download now
+i fixed slapper plugin
+original plugin by jojoe777
+new plugin/slapperFIX by dantedevs download the file